taatuut/ebmsolace/README.md

 Can do `colima ssh` to work in colima.

-DO NOT use `--profile`, with this I could not find option to get an IP for colima.
+Not using `--profile`, with this I could not find option to get an IP for colima (on Apple M2 Max).

 For further testing can do somethign like `colima start --network-address --network-driver slirp --very-verbose`